A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Notation and preliminaries

 where $R$ is the Rayleigh quotient defined by \eqref{rayli}, and

-The constant $\lambda_{\rm MA}$ is called the Monge-Amp\`ere eigenvalue of $\Omega$.
+The constant $\lambda_{\rm MA}$ is called the MAE of $\Omega$.
 If the infimum in \eqref{inf} is attained at a certain function $w$, it is called the corresponding Monge-Amp\`ere eigenfunction.
-Moreover, one has the following result regarding the existence and uniqueness of the solution to the MAE problem \eqref{eq:MAeig}, which established the mathematical justification for connecting the subproblems \eqref{eq:MAsub} and the MAE problem \eqref{eq:MAeig}.
+Moreover, one has the following result regarding the existence and uniqueness of the solution to the MAE problem \eqref{eq_MAeig}, which establishes the mathematical justification for connecting the subproblems \eqref{eq:MAsub} and the MAE problem \eqref{eq_MAeig}.